kamal033411/BUS4005-Aged-Care-Prompt-Library/Prompt-1-Meal-Preference.md

 - It did not explicitly instruct the AI to use only the information provided.
 - It did not include any safety instruction about avoiding assumptions related to allergies, medical conditions, or dietary restrictions.
 - It did not explain what to do if important information was missing.

+- ## Test 2 – Version 2 Output
+- ## Improvements Seen in Version 2

+- The output is clearer and more structured than Version 1.
+- Important resident details are presented consistently.
+- The tone is more professional and suitable for staff communication.
+- However, the prompt still does not include strong safety instructions about avoiding assumptions or handling missing information.